Is Gap Insurance Worth It in California in 2026? When It Saves You Thousands

 Also worth knowing: gap insurance in California only pays out if you have comprehensive and collision coverage active at the time of the loss.
 If you dropped full coverage to save money and your car gets totaled, gap insurance won't trigger.
 Both have to be in place.

-How Much Gap Insurance Costs in California in 2026
+Average Gap Insurance Costs in California

 Through your insurer: roughly $3 to $7 per month added to your existing policy.
 Over a three-year loan, that's under $300 total — and you can cancel it the moment your loan balance drops below your car's market value.